Oirien/ByteStorm/README.md

 #Extensions

-+Have multiple levels for the game
++ Have multiple levels for the game
-+Have roguelike elements between levels
++ Have roguelike elements between levels
-+Have modular weapon system
++ Have modular weapon system
-+Skill system
++ Skill system

 #Super Extensions
-+Save game system
++ Save game system
-+Endlessmode
++ Endlessmode
-+wiki
++ wiki
-+Deploy on steam
++ Deploy on steam
-+Community page
++ Community page